gitcpy/obsidian-diagram-pop/README.md

       Zoom out or zoom in by touching with two fingers

-      Drag by touching the screen and move with one finger
+      Drag by touching and moving with one finger

     - Use UI buttons